Velogic Studio can show a liveview of, and record video from, any webcams that you have attached to your computer.

 Most consumer webcams come with short USB cords.
 The Logitech C920 USB cord is around 1.4m long.
 If you're going to place this camera further that that from your computer's USB port, an extension cord is necessary.

-We have had great experience with Cable Matters 10m USB3.0 extension cable.
+Cable Matters 10m USB3.0 extension cable.
 There was previously a 5m version available that also works great.
 This cable is powered at the remote end (camera), but it seems to work well even unpowered with the Logictech C920 camera; presumably because it's just a very high-quality cable.
 Note that the Cable Matters cable will also extend a Kinect v2 camera.

 Occasionally we've seen this extension cord + camera combination get into a state where it won't start.
 This can be solved by turning off & on again the power supply to the cable (it's plugged into the camera end of the cable)